+In-Cab Safety

-Cab Safety Mobile Phones
+Mobile Phones and other Electronic Devices

-Using a mobile phone whilst driving (even with hands free or bluetooth) increases the risk of having an accident.
+Use of any hand held devices whilst driving is illegal.
+Using a mobile phone even on hands free or bluetooth, increases the risk of having an accident.
 Ideally avoid their use entirely whilst driving (some members or sites prohibit their use).
 If this is not the company policy, consider the following: